 - 24.2 Only the controlled fuel as supplied at the Event by the FIA-appointed supplier may be used throughout the Event.
 The fuel specification will be advised to competitors in advance.
-Any alteration to the specification of the fuel as supplied by the FIA-appointed supplier may result in disqualification from the Event. - 24.3 Apart from free practice, no refuelling or removal of fuel is permitted during any qualifying session or race or prior to the completion of post qualifying or race scrutineering.
+Any alteration to the specification of the fuel as supplied by the FIA-appointed supplier may result in disqualification from the Event. - 24.3 No refuelling or removal of fuel is permitted during any sessions or race or prior to the completion of post qualifying or race scrutineering.
 Refuelling in the Competitors' garages is only permitted using equipment complying with FIA safety regulations.

-Refuelling, or removal of fuel, is only allowed via self-sealing dry-break connectors and may only be carried out in the paddock or in the pit lane.
-The driver may remain in his car throughout refuelling but the engine must be stopped.
+Refuelling, or removal of fuel, is only allowed via self-sealing dry-break connectors and may only be carried out in the paddock